rahul0101rock/Password-Generator/README.md

 # Password Generator
-## Generates a password for user verify all requirements needed for Sign up
+## Generates a password for user and verify all requirements needed for Sign up
 ## And user can Select the Level of password